Non-stop flights from Surgut (SGC)

 Surgut Airport (IATA: SGC, ICAO: USRR), also known as Surgut Airport, is a medium sized airport in Russia.
 It is an international airport and serves the area of Surgut, Russia.
-Surgut Airport has non-stop passenger flights scheduled to 33 destinations in 7 countries.
+Surgut Airport has non-stop passenger flights scheduled to 28 destinations in 1 country.

-The longest flight from Surgut SGC is a 2,486 mile (4,001 km) non-stop route to Antalya AYT.
-This direct flight takes around 5 hours and 55 minutes and is operated by Azur Air.
+The longest flight from Surgut SGC is a 1,936 mile (3,116 km) non-stop route to Simferopol SIP.
+This direct flight takes around 4 hours and 35 minutes and is operated by Nordwind.

 Airlines flying from Surgut